jinglinglingling/HPL_ESS/README.md

 ### Citation:
 If you find our paper and code useful in your research, please consider citation.

+@inproceedings{jing2024hpl,
-/@article {Jing, L., Ding, Y., Gao, Y., Wang, Z., Yan, X., Wang, D., ... & Li, X. (2024).
-HPL-ESS: Hybrid Pseudo-Labeling for Unsupervised Event-based Semantic Segmentation.
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 23128-23137).}
+  title={HPL-ESS: Hybrid Pseudo-Labeling for Unsupervised Event-based Semantic Segmentation}, author={Jing, Linglin and Ding, Yiming and Gao, Yunpeng and Wang, Zhigang and Yan, Xu and Wang, Dong and Schaefer, Gerald and Fang, Hui and Zhao, Bin and Li, Xuelong}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={23128--23137}, year={2024}
+}